 Why choose an FHA Loan in Idaho

-With crime rates being far below the national average, Idaho residents can feel at ease when purchasing a home.
-Many Idahoans are choosing FHA loan, so many in fact, that as of April 2019 the total value of FHA loans in the state was nearly $88 million!
+With crime rates far below the national average, Idaho residents can feel at ease when purchasing a home.
+Many Idahoans are choosing FHA loans, so many in fact, that as of April 2019 the total value of FHA loans in the state was nearly $88 million!

 Benefits of FHA Loans in ID

 - FHA loans are great for first-time homebuyers, especially those who can’t or don’t want to put down a large down payment.

 - FHA mortgage rates are typically lower than conventional mortgage rates.

 - FHA down payment and credit score requirements are typically lower than conventional loans

 - Sellers can contribute up to 6% of the purchase price or appraised value (whichever is less) towards the buyers’ closing costs.